 The Fund’s activities are aligned with coordinated in-country humanitarian response planning allowing the fund to be a predictable and complementary source of humanitarian financing, making timely and flexible funding available for life-saving humanitarian activities.

-Since its establishment, the LHF has allocated nearly $190 million as of August 2024 to support critical humanitarian needs, around 90 percent of which went to national and international NGOs.
+Since its establishment, the LHF has allocated more than $226 million as of June 2025 to support critical humanitarian needs, around 90 percent of which went to national and international NGOs.

 Under the leadership of the Humanitarian Coordinator and the overall management of OCHA, the LHF aims to support the timely allocation and disbursement of donor resources to the most critical humanitarian needs.
 The day-to-day work of the LHF is managed by the OCHA’s Humanitarian Financing Unit based in Beirut.